-Sr. Liz IBVM visits Vietnam

-From the Editor

-Welcome to another edition of Verity magazine, the bi-annual offering from St Mary's College at the University of Melbourne.
+Sr. Liz IBVM visits Vietnam From the Editor Welcome to another edition of Verity magazine, the bi-annual offering from St Mary's College at the University of Melbourne.
 This year started with more than half of our 2011 students moving in as Freshers, most from rural Victorian towns and cities.
 Moving In Day was coordinated by the Student Council and executed with precision as the new students were met at the front door, luggage in hand, quickly made to feel welcome before being helped with their bag/s and shown to their rooms.
 Lunch was served by our talented kitchen staff for all students and families present, which was a lovely ice-breaker for a few of the shy students.
 Following this was O-Week, which entails many silly and some serious activities designed to orientate new students.
 Again, the Student Council planned and executed this with precision and impressive insight into what is needed to make a Fresher feel welcome and at home.
 All were given the chance to dress up in their finery and don an academic gown to attend Commencement.
 Many of our returning and new students received scholarships, a list of whom can be seen on page 3.
 This was followed by the Principal's Dinner and our first Science Faculty Dinner for the year this was followed by a Commerce Faculty Dinner.
 A dinner was also held in honour of our international students and was very successful.
 College Day, with its Mass, Dinner and student Turn is a great day when the entire College comes together to celebrate how lucky we are.
 I hope you enjoy reading about St Mary's first semester in 2011.

-Kate Heinze College Secretary & Alumnist

-ust before Christmas 2010, Honey went on holiday to our Business Manager Troy Busbee's home, with her doggy boyfriend, Arnold, while Sr Liz was in Vietnam attending to some Loreto business.
+Kate Heinze College Secretary & Alumnist gulls into the water.
+When it was time THE ADVENTURES OF to go, Sr Liz called her; she turned, shrugged and ran up the beach.
+Oh yes, what a great game!
+After hunting for Honey all over the beach, Sr Liz finally came across her at, wait for it, St Kilda Beach, a few kilometers away.
+Honey had had a lovely time making friends with people sunbaking by running over PART 5 them, chasing and growling at other ust before Christmas 2010, Honey went on holiday to our U Business Manager Troy Busbee's home, with her doggy boyfriend, Arnold, while Sr Liz was in Vietnam attending to some Loreto business.
 Honey also spent some holiday time with Sr Liz down on the Mornington Peninsula, where she practiced her favourite thing, chasing seagulls into the water.
 This pastime got Honey into trouble a little while ago when Sr Liz took her to Port Melbourne beach.
-Honey was let off the lead and behaved very well for about an hour, happily chasing the gulls into the water.
-When it was time to go, Sr Liz called her; she turned, shrugged and ran up the beach.
-Oh yes, what a great game!
+Honey was let off the lead and behaved very well for

-After hunting for Honey all over the beach, Sr Liz finally came across her at, wait for it, St Kilda Beach, a few kilometers away.
-Honey had had a lovely time making friends with people sunbaking by running over them, chasing and growling at other dogs and inviting herself to picnic with beachgoers.
+about an hour, happily chasing the

+dogs and inviting herself to picnic

-The only trouble with finding her was that two council dog-catchers had found her first and Sr Liz had the unenviable task of receiving a lecture on the importance of dog control and a fine.
+The only trouble with finding her was

+that two council dog-catchers had found

+her first and Sr Liz had the unenviable

+task of receiving a lecture on the

-Honey seemed unaware of all this, being so pleased to see Sr Liz and having had such a social day.
+Honey seemed unaware of all this,

+being so pleased to see Sr Liz and

-Since then, she has had spent her days being walked and loved by students and staff alike.
-As you can see in the photos, Honey is spoiled by us with the biggest bones we can find.
+Since then, she has had spent her

+days being walked and loved by

+students and staff alike.
+As you can

+see in the photos, Honey is spoiled by

+us with the biggest bones we can find.